 Net operating losses

 Assessed losses may be carried forward indefinitely, provided an active trade or business of a similar nature is carried on without interruption.
-For tax years ending on or after 31 March 2023, companies with assessed losses will be entitled to set off a maximum of 80% of their assessed losses (subject to a minimum of ZAR 1 million) against taxable income in a specific year.
+For tax years ending on or after 31 March 2023, companies with assessed losses will be entitled to set off any balance of assessed loss carried forward to the extent that the set-off amount does not exceed the higher of R1 million and 80% of the taxable income for that year.